 - The X-Files had a few comedy episodes here and there since late season 2, which was part of what made the show work so well: they gave the viewer a brief, amusing break from all the darkness and edginess.
 In seasons 6 and 7, this went too far.
 For a while, it seemed like every single episode of the formerly dark, creepy drama was a comedy.
 Season 8 returned the show to a high creepy-to-silly ratio.

-- The Fourth Doctor's tenure in Doctor Who underwent this shift.
+- The Fourth Doctor's tenure underwent this shift.
 After a debut season that included such unsettling serials as "Genesis of the Daleks", seasons 13-14 had many violent horror-inspired storylines ("Pyramids of Mars", "The Seeds of Doom", "The Brain of Morbius"), to say nothing of the truly dark "The Deadly Assassin".
 Complaints from Moral Guardians poured in.
 When new producer Graham Williams took over for Season 15, the show quickly started to lighten up with the addition of Robot Buddy K-9 and the Doctor's humorous side had more airtime; in general, stories in this period were less gruesome and violent if not verging on comic ("City of Death" being the epitome of this).
+This was even lampshaded on a sort of symbolic level in "Horror of Fang Rock" (the first Graham Williams story) - the setting and plot superficially resembles that of the moody Gothic Horror, but the monster is identified as something deliberately weaker and more harmless than the Eldritch Abomination or Leaking Can of Evil monsters preferred by the previous regime, and everyone involved in the gothic world dies, leaving the Doctor and Leela to make some jokes and head back to the TARDIS.
 When John Nathan-Turner came on board as the producer for Season 18, he dialed back the humor and had K-9 written out of the show; the season ended with the Fourth Doctor's regeneration in the very serious "Logopolis".

 - The contrast between the Sixth Doctor and the Seventh's Doctor's tenure is also thought of as this.
 The Fifth and Sixth Doctors had increasingly dark and convoluted stories involving parallel universes, and the Sixth Doctor in particular was batshit insane and more violent than most preceding doctors (perhaps except for some of the early stories with the First Doctor).
 Executive Meddling caused him to be abruptly replaced with the Seventh Doctor, who had much fluffier stories such as "The Happiness Patrol", which, while being a satire on Margaret Thatcher's Britain, is mostly remembered for having an evil version of Bertie Basset killing people with fondant.